resumaker-logo

 • A formal sign-off

-Here is an example of how to write a closing statement on a business development cover letter
+Bad example of a business development cover letter conclusion

 The innovative approach of [Company Name] excites and inspires me.
 I know that as your Business Development Associate, I will help you to exceed growth expectations and increase your revenue with high-quality acquisitions and growth strategies.
 I would greatly appreciate the opportunity to speak in person and am available all weekdays from 9 a.m. to 4 p.m.